-Ad-hoc reviews are required in certain extraordinary situations which give rise to questions regarding a person's Fitness or Propriety, such as: relevant breach of the Solunion Code of Ethics & Conduct; failure to submit required self-disclosure statements (e.g. statements of accountability or disclosure of security trading); investigation or any other procedure possibly leading to a conviction of a criminal, disciplinary or administrative offence (in the case of an administrative or disciplinary offence, the relevance to the BU's business and the person's position shall be taken into account), or to administrative sanctions for non-compliance with any financial services legislation; and substantiated complaint within the Solunion Group (e.g. whistle-blowing) or from Supervisors.
-In the context of an ad-hoc review, not only the particular circumstance which gave rise to it, but the Fitness and Propriety of the person concerned as a whole are reassessed.
+The specific reviews will be carried out when situations arise that give rise to doubts regarding a person's Fitness or Propriety of a person, such as: relevant breach of the Solunion Code of Ethics and Conduct; failure to submit required self-disclosure statements (e.g. statements of accountability or disclosure of security trading); investigation or any other procedure possibly leading to a conviction of a criminal, disciplinary or administrative offence relevant to the Business Unit or the person's position, or administrative sanctions for non-compliance with any financial services legislation.

+Participants in the evaluation of the Fitness and Propriety and their responsibilities will be as follows: